nailcliper/cs100-assignment-2-888/README.md

  - Ignore text after a # is declared as the start of a substring (e.g. echo a # or echo a;#)
  - Continuously present the command prompt until an exit command (--q) is entered
  - Integrate the exit command with the logic operators
+ - Test if a file/directory exists with the "test" command or [ ] brackets with optional -e, -f, -d flags
+ - Precedence operators ( ) can control the order of executed commands.

 ## Known bugs